fouadrh5/poster/README.md

-# This is a Java Programming Language.
+# This is a Java Programming.